willbrom/blog/README.md

-A blog app created using react-native
+A blog app that includes crud functionality and uses json-server for backend, created using react-native